coldnebo/stateful_controller/README.md

   class ExampleState < StatefulController::State
   end

-  # states are 'views' and transitions are 'actions'
+  # states are 'views' and events are 'actions'
   aasm do
     state :sleeping, initial: true
     state :running